arvigeus/AZ-204/Synopsis.md

      - C#
    - Leasing
      - How to access leased blob and what happens whan you don't do it?
+     - How to work with a blob/container that have been already leased?
+(C# class name, HTTP)
      - Leasing blob via C#
      - Leasing blob via HTTP
    - Encryption